-- Paul throughout His life envisioned the triumphal train of His Lord and Saviour:- a victorious, divinely appointed procession, with the defeated enemy displayed – a celebration of Man’s great victory accompanied by His few faithful followers – even a testimony of Christ’s great and mighty conquest at Calvary’s cross.
+Paul, throughout His life, envisioned the triumphal train of His Lord and Saviour - a victorious, divinely appointed procession, with the defeated enemy displayed – a celebration of Man’s great victory accompanied by His few faithful followers – even a testimony of Christ’s great and mighty conquest at Calvary’s cross.

 A prisoner in chains, stripped of all the liberties and freedoms we so much cherish.
-A man battle-scared from pillar to post by a deluge of satanic oppression,

 This is the victory that overcometh the world, even our faith in Christ.
 1John 5:4

 Never forget that we have gained the victory by virtue of our co-crucifixion and co-resurrection with Christ.